dnoursi/gym-graph-search/README.md

 # gym-graph-search

-Environment for graph search, such as in Dijkstra's algorithm or DFS.
+Environment for graph search problems.

-See a demonstration usage in `./demo`
+See demonstration of usage in `./demo`

 # Usage